-5. Explain the process through which the district will identify and address any disparities that result in low-income and/or minority students being taught at higher rates than other students by ineffective, inexperienced, or out-of-field teachers.\\[5]
+5. Explain the process through which the district will identify and address any disparities that result in low-income and/or minority students being taught at hig other students by ineffective, inexperienced, or out-of-field teachers.[5]

-For your convenience, the FY19 Title I District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Plan needs DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan
+For your convenience, the prior year Consolidated District Plan approved response is provided below.
+It may be copied and modified to address the Consolidated District Plan n DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.